 Student loans for graduate school

-If you’re in need of student loans for graduate school, there are federal student loans and private student loans.
+If you’re in need of student loans for graduate school, there are financial aid options like federal student loans and private student loans.

 The federal government offers up to $20,500 in Direct Unsubsidized Loans.
-You can also take on Direct PLUS loans to cover the rest of the cost.
-PLUS loans, however, have the highest APR of all federal loans, currently at 7.6%.
+You can also take on Direct Grad PLUS loans to cover the rest of the cost.
+PLUS loans, however, have the highest APR of all federal loans.
+You can even get student loan forgiveness under some programs.

-Private loans may be able to offer a lower rate.
+Private loans may be able to offer lower interest rates.
 And when you’re borrowing thousands of dollars, that certainly helps lower the cost of graduate school.
 That’s why in some cases it might make sense to look into private loans as a cost-effective option.
+You want to look into all of your graduate school loan options and the eligibility criteria.

 3 top lenders offering private graduate student loans

 Before taking out any loan, you’ll want to shop around and do your research.
 That’s especially true when considering a private student loan.
-These loans have fewer protections, so it’s worth knowing in advance what you’re getting into and whether a company fits your needs.
+These loans have fewer protections with private lenders, so it’s worth knowing in advance what you’re getting into and whether a company fits your needs.

 Here are three private graduate student loan lenders to consider.